 The arrival of the railway in 1858 and three lines of “small trains” in the 20th century helped to bring tourists to the area and contributed to the economic development of the town.
 Visitors come here for wine-tasting in the old Château d’Aigle.

 The castle with its turrets is the main landmark in Aigle and is now home to two excellent museums devoted to wine and wine production.
 If wine-tasting at 11 a.m. is a bit early for you, you can go for a tour of the Musée de la Vigne et du Vin.
 The ramparts walk is said to be quite spectacular, with frescoes in the various watchtowers and magnificent views out over the vast vineyards all around.
 You can also have a leisurely walk around the vineyard and except for a few workers, there’s hardly anyone around to disturb the peace.

 A Chance encounter with Monsieur Emery

 As we were walking around the lower town area, we came across Cave Alain Emery at avenue du Cloître 22.
 Monsieur Emery (senior) was preparing to leave as we peered into his shop window, but instead of chasing us away, he kindly invited us into his cellar, took us on a tour, explained to us the grapes in the region and then offered his wines for tasting.
 Five generations of his family have been cultivating vines in the area and the business is now run by his son Alain.
-We bought a couple of bottles of Monsieur Emery’s best whites and were really surprised at the reasonable cost.Ideas anyone?
+We bought a couple of bottles of Monsieur Emery’s best whites and were really surprised at the reasonable cost.Do you agree or disagree?